Black Men Can't Jump (In Hollywood): Origins

-Jonathan Braylock, Jerah Milligan, James III and guest hosts all provide a rating for each film reviewed.
-The ratings system is based on how much each film helps "the cause".
-The cause refers to how much a film helps support more leading roles for non-white, and especially black, creators in modern day Hollywood.
-The ratings are defined as "a black fist" (i.e. fully helps the cause), "a white palm" (i.e. somewhat helps the cause), and "nothing" (i.e does not help the cause at all).
+Jonathan Braylock, Jerah Milligan, and James III all provide a rating for each film reviewed.
+The ratings system is based on how much a film helps support more leading roles for black creators in modern-day Hollywood.
+The ratings are defined as "a black fist" (i.e. fully helps the cause), "a white palm" (i.e. somewhat helps the cause), and "nothing" (i.e. does not help the cause at all).